lemattma/taxes_test/README.md

 Any Tax Class should implement the methods `#get_rules` and `#calculate_tax(product)`

 ## TODO
-- Optional first line; It's kind of useless for now.
+- Optional first line in the input; It's kind of useless for now.
 - If 2 products have the same name and price, it should update the existing one in the cart, not adding a new one